PTFE O-Rings (Teflon)

 Chemical Processing

-Valve and pump seals handling concentrated acids, alkalis, chlorinated solvents and aggressive oxidising agents
+Static valve and pump seals handling concentrated acids, alkalis, chlorinated solvents and aggressive oxidising agents where no elastomer is compatible.

 Pharmaceutical